Council commits over £40 million to deliver new homes for RotherhamPublished Wednesday, 21st March 2018

 WATES Residential Ltd, one of the Council’s main construction partners, have already started on the innovative ‘Site Clusters’ programme which will see 217 homes built across seven sites in Maltby, Canklow, East Herringthorpe and Dinnington.

 A further 58 new homes on the Bellows Road site in Rawmarsh will be built by the Houlton Construction company and O&P construction have already begun work, including work on specialist bungalows and older people bungalows, on various smaller sites around the borough.

 Further schemes will be added to the housing building programme as the Council continues with its Masterplan for Rotherham town centre.
 The schemes will also bring with them employment and training opportunities for people in the borough.

-For further information on the housing developments and to register interest in the schemes visit the website.
+For further information on the housing developments and to register you interest in the schemes.